Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Experiments

 The Chinese handwritten text data set SCUT-EPT contains 4,250 categories of Chinese characters and symbols, totaling 1,267,162 characters, and it was split into 40,000 training text lines and 10,000 test text lines.
 These samples were collected from examination papers and were written by 2,986 students, and the training and test sets do not include the same writers.
 There are a total of 4,250 classes, but the number of classes in the training set is just 4,058.
 Therefore, some classes in the testing set do not appear in the training set and can not be correctly recognized.

 For the English handwritten text recognition, we evaluate the performance of our method on the IAM dataset.
-The IAM dataset contains a total number of 9,862 text lines written by 500 writers.
+The IAM dataset contains a total of 9,862 text lines written by 500 writers.
 It provides one training set, one test set and two validation sets.
 The text lines of all data sets are mutually exclusive, thus, each writer has contributed to one set only.

 Table~\ref{Stanum} lists the number of text lines, characters and classes in both Chinese datasets.
-In the SCUT-EPT dataset, we removed 681 training text images including abnormal structures, i.e. characters swapping and overlap.
-Similarly, in the SCUT-HCCDoc dataset, some low-quality images were removed and only 91,261 text instances were used in the training set.
+In the SCUT-EPT dataset \footnote{https://github.com/HCIILAB/SCUT-EPT\_Dataset\_Release.
+Prof. Lianwen Jin (eelwjin@scut.edu.cn) at South China University of Technology (SCUT) is the owner of this dataset.}, we removed 681 training text images including abnormal structures, i.e., characters swapping and overlap.
+Similarly, in the SCUT-HCCDoc dataset \footnote{https://github.com/HCIILAB/SCUT-HCCDoc\_Dataset\_Release.
+Prof. Lianwen Jin (eelwjin@scut.edu.cn) at SCUT is the owner of this dataset.
+Thanks to his team for building two useful datasets.}, some very low-quality (illegible text, random graffiti, high overlap of text and background, and incomplete characters) or vertical writing text images were removed and only 91,261 text instances were used in the training set.
 All test images in both datasets were evaluated.
-Table~\ref{IAM} lists the partition of the English dataset \footnote{https://fki.tic.heia-fr.ch/databases/iam-handwriting-database}.
+Table~\ref{IAM} lists the standard partition of the English dataset \footnote{https://fki.tic.heia-fr.ch/databases/iam-handwriting-database.
+Accessed 2021.}.
 All training images, validation images and test images were used in our experiments and the best model was selected for testing according to the results on the validation sets.
 The character accuracy rate (AR) was used to evaluate the performance of the text recognition model.
 The evaluation criterion is defined as follows:

 where $N$ is the total number of samples in the evaluation set. $N_\text{s}$ , $N_\text{i}$ and $N_\text{d}$ denote the number of substitution errors, insertion errors and deletion errors, respectively.